 She gives us an unforgettable portrait of a self-satisfied hypocrite.
 She shows us that standing up for virtue, for correct behaviour, can be a lonely business...

 Female education--specifically, how to educate females properly--was a common theme in novels of Austen's time.
-Examples include Adelaide and Theodore (1783) by Stéphanie-Félicité de Genlis, Thomas Skinner Surr's Consequences: or, Adventures at Rraxall Castle, (1786), Jane West's The Advantages of Education (1793) and A Tale of the Times (1799), Elizabeth Helme's Albert, or, the Wilds of Strathnavern (1799), The Enchanted Mirror: A Moorish Romance (1800), John Corry's The Unfortunate Daughter: Or, The Danger of the Modern System of Female Education, (1803).
+Examples include Adelaide and Theodore (1783) by Stéphanie-Félicité de Genlis, Thomas Skinner Surr's Consequences: or, Adventures at Rraxall Castle, (1786), Jane West's The Advantages of Education (1793) and A Tale of the Times (1799), Anna Maria Porter's Elinor, or the Errors of Education in Artless Tales (1796), Elizabeth Helme's Albert, or, the Wilds of Strathnavern (1799), The Enchanted Mirror: A Moorish Romance (1800), John Corry's The Unfortunate Daughter: Or, The Danger of the Modern System of Female Education, (1803).
 Hannah More's Coelebs in Search of a Wife (1809), Medora Gordon Byron's Celia in Search of a Husband (1809), Henry Kett's Emily, a Moral Tale (1809), Eleanor Sleath's The Bristol Heiress, or, The Errors of Education (1809), Edward Nares' Thinks I To Myself (1811), Sarah Green's Good Men of Modern Date (1811) and I'll Consider of It (1812), Mary Brunton's Discipline (1814), Anne Raikes Harding's Correction (1818), Susan Ferrier's Marriage (1818), and Ostentation and Liberality (1821), by Arabella Argus.
 An over-indulged young man features in Mrs. Griffiths' The Dangerous Effects of a Wrong Education: or, The Fatal Contest (1780), and a young hero benefits from a good education in Mrs. Meeke's Stratagems Defeated (1811).
 Education and child-rearing for males and females features in Fanny Fitz-York, Heiress of Tremorne (1818).